NAMlab/deepCRE_reimplemented/readme.md

 output file will be saved in the `tpm_counts` folder under the name `arabidopsis_leaf_counts_targets.csv`.\

 Next we need to create the validation genes file.
-To run our script for the generation of the validation genes, we need the protein sequences of arabidopsis as well as the results of a blast run.
+To run our script for the generation of the validation genes, we need the protein sequences of Arabidopsis thaliana as well as the results of a blast run.
 The protein sequences are publicly available and for a blast run, an examplary run could look like this:

 ```bash